An Anthology of Australian Verse

-An Anthology of Australian Verse (1907) is an anthology of poems edited by Australian critic Bertram Stevens.
+An Anthology of Australian Verse (1906) is an anthology of poems edited by Australian critic Bertram Stevens.
 The editor notes in his introduction that the book is "A selection of published and previously unpublished verse" representative of the best short poems written by Australians or inspired by Australian scenery and conditions of life, - 'Australian' in this connection being used to include New Zealand.'
+It has been noted as the first national anthology of Australian poetry.